Charter Oak Award

 - It is highly recommended that you read our past Charter Oak finalists and winners.

 - We will send a response and notification of the winners to every submission by the end of March.
-Form response only, unless we are interested in publishing your book.
+Form response only, unless we are interested in publishing your work.
 We are regretfully unable to provide feedback.

 - Historical pieces can be submitted for free during Black History Month (February), Women’s History Month (March), and Native American Heritage Month (November).
 We close our free submissions when we reach our monthly Submittable submissions cap, so submit early in the month, and please only submit to free categories once per month, to give everyone a chance to submit before submissions are capped.
 When free submissions are open, the portal link will be active here.